gwils1414/Data-Mining-Final-Project/README.md

   - Technical and non-technical executive summaries for different audiences.
   - A full written report describing the methodology, experiments, results, and conclusions.

-Refer to the provided DOCX write-ups for detailed results, interpretation, and any policy or domain-specific implications.

-## Contributing

-This repository holds final-course deliverables.
-If you would like changes, corrections, or enhancements (for example, convert DOCX to PDF, add environment files, or expand the README with dependency pins), open an issue or submit a pull request.

 ## Contact

 Repository owner: [gwils1414](https://github.com/gwils1414)

-If you want, I can:
-- Convert the DOCX files to PDF and add them to the repo,
-- Generate an environment.yml or requirements.txt with pinned versions inferred from the notebooks,
-- Or open a PR that replaces this lightweight README with the file above.

-Let me know which of those you'd like me to do and I will proceed.